 Below is the current status of all ships tracked by the CDC.
 While the CDC only provides the latest day’s update on its website, we’ve included past days so that you can see how the status of each vessel changes.
 We continue to update this table regularly to track each ship’s status over time.
 The CDC releases new data each weekday.

-Data from June 22 (posted June 23) shows 93 of 94 ships the CDC tracks have “non-green” status, indicating the possibility of COVID cases during the past seven days.
-(Data from June 14-16 is absent due to our travel during that time.)
+Data from July 15 (posted July 16) shows 95 of 95 ships the CDC tracks have “non-green” status, indicating the possibility of COVID cases during the past seven days.
 Keep in mind that the status changes from green with as little as one case.

 Note: A status other than green does not definitively mean cases were found on the ship, though it is most likely.
 “HV” stands for highly vaccinated cruise ship.
 More discussion of colors and vaccination status is covered in “What the Color-Coded Status Means” below.